kennyphan02/Coding-Notes/Kotlin/Building a Tip Calculator App.md

 	- multiple words should be separated with an underscore (_)
 - When you refer to resource IDs in your app code, use `R.<type>.<name>`; for example, `R.string.roll`.
 For `View` IDs, the `<type>` is `id`, for example, `R.id.button`.

+-  ViewBinding
+	- Makes it much easier to call methods on views rather than accessing the resource id of a view to modify

 - EditText - allows user to input text and edit text
 - wrapContent - the height will be as tall as the content inside of it